Pearson-Higher-Ed/design/index.md

 ## Benefits
 A consistent and efficient foundation unlocks a variety of benefits which would be difficult or, in some cases, impossible to achieve otherwise.

+- Reduced duplication of effort from both design and development
 - Deployment of a revised and enhanced brand identity
 - Faster time to market for new products, with higher quality implementations
 - Leveling up our product experience to become truly desirable